margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Prayer is appealing to the ways of Love.
 Prayer is a psalm.
 Prayer is natural to man.
+Pray is gratitude and a heart singing within for the logic of the universe.

 <br>

 **Word Associations:** invocation, entreat, appeal, humble, thanks, psalm, deliverance, blessing

 ## Warmth ##
-The warmth of the sun shining down on the interstate in so comforting.
+The warmth of the sun shining down on the interstate is so comforting.
 The tenderness of the light radiatiing in a certain way.
-Everyone shares a slightly different perspective on how the sun shining down.
+Everyone shares a slightly different perspective on how the sun shines down.
-Feeling close to the sun lifts my heart up to feeling joy.
+Feeling close to the sun lifts my heart up to feel joy.
-There's a radiant glow, and I feel affectionate to all humanity.
+There's a radiant glow, and I feel affection to all humanity.

 <br>

 **Word Associations:** comfort, tenderness, sharing, closeness, reassurance, glow, affection, radiate

 ## Scared ##
-I stand aghast at the things that I've done that are wrong, weird, violence, hateful, embarassing.
+I stand aghast at the things that I've done that are wrong, weird, violent, hateful, embarassing.
 I am stricken by what I do in the middle of the night while feeling angry, evnious, worried.
 I am fearful over the wrong done.
 It feels like danger looms ahead.